git/git.github.io/rev_news/drafts/edition-58.md

   He also suggested implementing an option to show those "ephemeral refs" in other commands too.

-  Phillip Wood mostly agreed with Dscho about the "ephemeral refs" while suggesting "having them as a feature of the rev listing machinery rather than specific to a particular command".
+  Phillip Wood agreed with Dscho about the "ephemeral refs", especially "having them as a feature of the rev listing machinery rather than specific to a particular command".
+  He also suggested to use `getsid()` rather than `getppid()` to tie them to a terminal, and expressed his uncertainty how this should be done on Windows and whether a split was also necessary/wanted per worktree.

   Dscho also commented on Matthew's initial RFC patch.
 He suggested commit message improvements.
 He reiterated some of the suggestions